 • Agents are more proactive.
 They interpret intent, make decisions and complete multi-step tasks without constant input.

+Using an AI assistant will respond to direst questions and complete simple tasks that give real-time and quick answers.
+An AI agent is slightly different as it interprets guest behavior and tackles tasks independently like checking availability and applying loyalty discounts.
 This difference is critical to ensure your hotel business can grow in the age of technological advancements.
-If your tools only react, they’ll always be bolted on.
-If they act, they become a core part of your guest journey.
+If your tools only react, they’ll always be bolted on, but if they act, they become a core part of your guest journey.

 Guests don’t want to feel like a mass number, but they want to feel unique and special.
 In the h2c study, the research proves it: